bencoveney/funcscript/README.md

 funcscript
 ==========

-A library of functional programming helpers for TypeScript and JavaScript.
+Functional programming helpers for TypeScript and JavaScript.